 Please do not ask us to supply funding to other projects.
 We have been receiving an increasing number of requests to fund worthy school construction projects in many parts of Africa.
 However, we are a very small organization with limited resources and fund-raising capabilities, and must confine our school projects to the Sikasso region of Mali.
 For the near future, at least, we cannot expand beyond this region and cannot provide funding for other organizations.
 We wish you luck and success with your own projects, but we are unable to provide any assistance.
 Thank you.

 Your Support Will Help!

 In 2002, Kyla McKenna, a senior at the Bromfield school in Harvard, Massachusetts, needed a topic for her Senior Humanities Project.
-Knowing that Judy Lorimer, a teacher at the elementary school, made frequent trips to Mali, West Africa, bringing supplies to schools there, Kyla decided to raise money to help build a school.
-She raised almost $10,000 the first year, and each year another student has taken over the project.
-Ms. Lorimer mentored the project, and by the summer of 2005 they had raised about $20,000.
+She knew that Judy Lorimer, a kindergarten teacher at the elementary school, made frequent trips to Mali, West Africa, to study West African dance and culture, and would bring school supplies for a local school.
+Kyla decided to raise money to help build a new school.
+She raised almost $10,000 the first year, and in the following year other students would take over the project.

-Ms. Lorimer (also known as Korotoumou Coulibaly in Mali) is available as a speaker for your club, organization, or school, and can provide DVD photo-journals, masks, textiles, and other African art objects, and demonstration of a traditional dance, as well as information about the school project.
-For more information, please send an e-mail to firstname.lastname@example.org or call 978-433-2384.
+If you are in the New England area, Ms. Lorimer (also known as Korotoumou Coulibaly in Mali) is available as a speaker for your club, organization, or school.
+She can provide an exciting and interactive presentation with DVD photo-journals, masks, textiles, and other African art objects, and demonstration of a traditional dance.
+For more information, please send an e-mail to email@example.com.